 Upon completion of this activity, the participant will be able to:

-- Recognize MRI safety considerations for administrative controls which include MR safety training, signage and labeling, access control and importance of MR Safety Committee.
+• Recognize MRI safety considerations for administrative controls which include MR safety screening, signage and labeling, training, access control, contrast agents and emergencies in the MR environment.

 Schedule